benkuper/Chataigne-docs/the-state-machine/actions.md

 Conditions are the "**if**" part of your action.
 You can have multiple conditions running together.
 Each time the conditions get validated, the action will be triggered.

-There are 5 types of conditions : From Input Value, Scripts and Group, On Activate and On Deactivate
+There are 5 types of conditions : From Input Value, Scripts, Group, On Activate and On Deactivate

 * The "**From Input Value**" is the most used one.
 It will let you compare a module's input value in different ways and decide whether the condition is validated or not.
 * The **Script conditions** allows you to write complex conditions using scripts.
 You can find more about that in the [Script Conditions](../scripting/scripting-reference/condition-scripts.md) section.